DinMo

 RudderStack

-RudderStack provides a specialized infrastructure for collecting, processing, and storing customer data through its suite of products (collection, Reverse ETL, identity resolution, etc.).
+RudderStack provides a specialised infrastructure for collecting, processing, and storing customer data through its suite of products (collection, Reverse ETL, identity resolution, etc.).
 It covers many of the same use cases as Census and Traditional CDPs.

 However, RudderStack is solely focused on building and maintaining a customer data infrastructure (CDI) and doesn’t focus on the marketing persona at all.
 Although RudderStack can handle traditional CDP use cases, it may be challenging for marketing teams to use autonomously (as it requires code, APIs knowledge).